sav-che/TL-2/Authors/Stolz, Adolf (Ferdinand) {std. Stolz}.md

-> [!cite] BHL link: this entry starts at [page 20](https://www.biodiversitylibrary.org/item/103683#page/30/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 20](https://www.biodiversitylibrary.org/page/33212074) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stolz, Adolf \[Ferdinand\] (1871-1917), South-Africa-born (son of a Moravian brother) German missionary and botanical collector; merchant at Neuwied a.
 Rh. and Wriezen 1885-1897; merchant in the service of the mission of the Moravian Brethern (Herrnhuter Mission) in Nyassaland (German East Africa; h.t.
-Malawi) charged with the development of plantations 1898-1914; from 1914-1917 in Germany, ultimately in the mission's hospital for tropical diseases at Tübingen. (*Stolz*).
+Malawi) charged with the development of plantations 1898-1914; from 1914-1917 in Germany, ultimately in the mission's hospital for tropical diseases at Tübingen.
+**Abbreviated name**: *Stolz*

 #### Herbarium and types